 Understanding types of investments

 “Diversification is the only free lunch in investing", says the quote attributed to Nobel Prize laureate Harry Markowitz.
-At EvoEstate, we love having free lunch and therefore we are creating our personal investment portfolios of at least 100 investments.
+At EvoEstate, we love having free lunch and therefore we are creating our investment portfolios of at least 100 investments.
 A diversified investment portfolio should consist of investments in multiple countries and most importantly different types of deals, which would potentially help you to reduce the risk during the recession.
 Lastly, an important underlooked factor is time, diversification through time plays a role in lowering risk.

 Understanding each investment type: